Setting bid adjustments

 - From the Edit menu, select Change bid adjustment....

 - Enter your bid adjustment and click Save.
+Your bid adjustment will appear in the “Bid adj.” column.

 Do you see bid adjustments listed in the settings summary at the top of your campaign pages, even though they aren't listed in the table below?
-If you deleted a bid adjustment by entering 0 in the adjustment window, it will still appear as an "Active bid adjustment" in the settings summary.
+If you removed a bid adjustment by entering 0 in the adjustment window, it will still appear as an "Active bid adjustment" in the settings summary.
 To correct this, just open the bid adjustment window, leave the adjustment field empty, and click Save.Bid adjustments and budgets

 If you set a bid adjustment that increases your bids, then your resulting bid may increase the number of auctions your ad is eligible for.
 In turn, a higher resulting bid can lead to your campaign becoming "limited by budget".
 In that case, your budget may prevent you from getting all the new traffic available for your campaign.